Detached ears

 • Permanently corrects protruding ears

-• Natural, harmonious results
+• Natural and harmonious results

-• Reduces complexes and improves confidence
+• Reduces insecurities and improves confidence

-• Discreet, often invisible scars
+• Discreet and often invisible scars

-• Fast, safe intervention
+• Fast and safe intervention

-• Suitable from age 6 for children and adults
+• Suitable from age 6 onwards

 • Very low complication rate